Skip to main content

 Will my child need a medical exam?

 Based on the concerns involving your child, the members of the team may decide that a medical exam is needed.
 We work very closely with Children’s Healthcare of Atlanta to make sure children get the medical care that they need.
 The campuses of Scottish Rite and Hughes Spalding have specialized medical clinics to work with kids when there are concerns of child abuse.
 These clinics see children by appointment.
-Your advocate will assist you with scheduling the appointment at the time of your child’s interview.
 However, if your child is complaining of pain or if the most recent incident happened within the last 72 hours, we recommend that you take your child to any of the three Children’s Healthcare of Atlanta Emergency Departments (Scottish Rite, Egleston, Hughes Spalding).
 The staff at the emergency departments will provide excellent care and service to your child and family.

 Will my child need counseling?